 Content Type #4: YouTube videos

-The first piece of content Google choose to show its user for “how to make beer at home” is a video by the popular YouTube channel “Brothers Green Eats”.
+The first piece of content Google chooses to show its user for “how to make beer at home” is an explainer video by the popular YouTube channel “Brothers Green Eats”.

 It did a great job at breaking down the whole beer-making process.
 Their audience loves the video and it has almost a million views.